frac64/frac64.github.io/index.md

-**FRAC64** is a reinterpretation of signed 64bit integers, this implies that single values avoid heap allocation, multiple values can be stored efficiently in arrays without record header or pointer overheads.
+**FRAC64** is a reinterpretation of signed 64bit integers, this implies that single values avoid heap allocation, multiple values can be stored efficiently in arrays without record or object headers or pointer overheads.

 To extract the numerator shift the fraction left by 32.